afthar/namesearchAC/TESTPLAN.md

 - is automation needed?
 How often regression testing and AC  test should be run.
 - if tester can access the code or backend logs to utilise white box testing approach
 - was error handling, reporting and monitoring implemented?

-## Test setup:
-Create User_receiver<N> and User_sender, where N is from 'one'...'Five' (6 users in total)

-## Test case:
-1. In different browsers or browser sessions (use incognito or private to disable cookies) open user User_receiver snd User_sender message box.
-2. Create new comment and start tying @
-  Pass if 4 users appeared to choose from.
-This validates "Maximum 4 users AC"
-3. In receiver browser login as User_receiverFour.
-Start typing @User_receiver4 Pass if only 1 user User_receiverFour is offered to be chosen
-4. Choose offered user
-  Pass if highlighted user name should appear in chat box
-5. Type User_receiver6
-  Pass if user is of different colour

-  repeat for edit comment, new and edit annotation

 ### UI automated Test script example using webdriver driven by Python: